lextudio/sharpsnmp_docs/pro/tutorials/studio-guide.rst

    Features are only available in Pro Edition.

 What to verify

 - MIB files appear in the outline/module view; imports resolved.
-- Ability to add/remove MIB module folders or refresh the index.
+- Ability to load/unload MIB modules or refresh the index.
-- Graph shows MIB module dependencies and allows node expansion.
+- Graph shows MIB module dependencies and allows filtering.
 - Learn about errors and warnings.

 Steps

 1. Load multiple MIBs (recommend using the `sharpsnmppro-mib` collection).
 2. Verify module names appear in Available Modules pane.
 3. Choose a few modules to load and see the updates in Loaded Module pane.